abhayjeet-singh-tech/Kinetic-Chaos/README.md

 # 🎇 Kinetic-Chaos

-**A colorful, physics-driven animation where one ball bursts into many, bouncing, colliding, losing momentum, and settling under gravity — built in Python with `matplotlib` + `numpy`.** Perfect for showcasing motion physics, collision detection, and animation skills.
+**A colorful, physics-driven animation where one ball bursts into many, bouncing, colliding, losing momentum, and settling under gravity.
+Built in Python with `matplotlib` + `numpy`.** Perfect for showcasing motion physics, collision detection, and animation skills.

 ---